eratosthenesia/lispc/README.md

     (@foo 2 3 4)

 This is the same thing as `(call foo 2 3 4)` and evaluates to `foo(2,3,4)`.
 This is used to greatly simplify function calls.
 Use this whenever possible, since nobody wants to wade through a bunch of `call` statements. `call` is mainly useful for `template` statements.
+Note that if you put a space between the `foo` and `@`, this becomes `foo::2::3::4`.

 ### The `[]` Notation